mbrio/react-boilerplate/README.md

 multiple locations; all data stores reside in *src/stores*; all actions reside in *src/actions*; and all constants reside in *src/constants*.

-### Assets

-Any files needing to be directly copied into the *build* directory, separately from what is imported using Webpack, must be placed within the *src/assets* folder.
-All files within this directory are copied into *build*, and are made available to the application.

 ## License

 React Boilerplate is [BSD licensed](./LICENSE).